Supporting Collect Impact Through a Developmental Relationship Approach

-Celeste Janssen, director of Institute for Youth Success (which recently changed its name from Oregon Mentors), sees collective impact as an important tool for aligning youth-development organizations with the educational system.
+Celeste Janssen, director of Institute for Youth Success, sees collective impact as an important tool for aligning youth-development organizations with the educational system.
 Her organization works with the Communities Supporting Youth initiative which guides collective impact work around the Portland area to improve the outcomes for underserved students.
 All Hands Raised serves as the backbone organization for the initiative.

 According to Janssen, one important but often overlooked ingredient for success is “developmental relationships.”
 She points to a paper from the University of Pittsburgh suggesting that across every intervention, the active ingredient that makes a program successful is the degree to which it intentionally builds developmental relationships with clients.
 These relationships are characterized by a foundation of emotional attachment, frequent reciprocal engagement, progressive complexity, and the gradual shifting the balance of power from the provider to the client (or the adult to the youth).

 Janssen says youth-development organizations, culturally specific programs, basic needs services and even schools do better when they work from a standpoint of relationship building.
 “Because collective impact integrates so many different fields, it is great opportunity for each distinct field to learn from each other, and to think about how to intentionally slow down and build in a developmental-relationship framework.”